Where are you located?

 Someone else in our family did a lot of research many years ago—can you use that?

 Yes!
-I have had a number of clients who handed me a box of old research (often in pretty bad shape!) and asked me to organize it in a binder and make it attractive.
+I have had a number of clients who handed me a box of old research and asked me to organize it in a binder and make it attractive.
 I can build an online tree and print out pedigree charts for the binder, so that the old info makes sense and becomes your own story.
+Then I can add new info that I find online if you like.

 What if I want extra binders?

 They make great gifts!
-I can put together extra binders for $30 each, if I am sending them at the same time as your binder and to the same address.
-(If you do it yourself, the materials cost about $18 plus printing.)
+I can put together extra binders for $30 each, if I am creating them at the same time as your binder.
+(If you want to do it yourself, the materials cost about $18 plus printing costs.)
 Remember—it’s not really a $30 gift, it’s much more than that, since you paid for the research!

 Discovering your family's story